Two Women (2025 film): Production

 The screenplay was written by Catherine Léger, based on her own 2023 theatrical update of Fournier's original film.
 It was shot in spring 2024 in Montreal, Quebec.

 Distribution

 The film premiered at the 2025 Sundance Film Festival, where it won the World Cinema Dramatic Special Jury Award, with commercial release slated for May 31.

+Reception

+On the review aggregator website Rotten Tomatoes, 76% of 41 critics' reviews are positive.
+The website's consensus reads: "Two Women is a playful, sexy, and energetic comedy that balances raucous humor with earnest explorations of infidelity, motherhood, and the complexities of desire."
+On Metacritic, the film has a weighted average score of 61 out of 100 based on 13 critics, which the site labels as "generally favorable" reviews.